SchiefLab/G001/README.md

 git-lfs pull
 ```

-## Flow Processing
+## FACS Analysis

-The flow processing needs to be run on for each of the sites independently.
+The flow processing needs to be run for the two sites (VRC,FHCRC) independently.

 ```bash
 # get all raw flow files from public S3 bucket